cardistack/cardano-nodes-docker/README.md

        -  CONTEXT=$PWD NETWORK=testnet         (and enter . change to mainnet if yoou want to build for mainnet etc)
        -  source scripts/export_env.sh         ( this should load the enviroment variables into the current shell)
-       -  test you have the right network imported by typing, echo $NETWORK. this should echo the network you are connected to
+       -  test you have the right network imported by typing, echo $NETWORK. this should echo the network you set.